 Cryotherapy and injection therapy.
 Cryotherapy ($80 – $150 per scar) involves freezing raised acne scars with liquid nitrogen.
 The scar tissue dies and slowly sloughs away, creating a smoother appearance.
 Sometimes it takes one session to get the desired results, and sometimes a dozen visits are required.
 Cryotherapy is often paired with injection therapy, a treatment in which steroids or other agents are injected into raised scars to create a smoother, flatter appearance.
 But injection therapy can be a stand-alone treatment, or it can be paired with acne scar removal surgery.
 Do you see why you’d need the aid of an actual physician in treating acne scars?
 Acne scar treatment is highly complex and individualized.

 Prescription, topical acne scar treatments.
 There really aren’t that many topical treatments for acne scars, since scar tissue is simply too tough to expect profound results from this strategy.
-However, your doctor or dermatologist may prescribe a topical cream or ointment.
-For example, strong topical steroids and tretinoin (Retin-A, Renova, Avita) are sometimes used to reduce the appearance of mild acne scars.
+However, your doctor will know if this is the right course of action for your type of scars.
+It’s not our place to claim effectiveness or not when prescriptions are concerned.

 Acne scar surgery.
-The surgical techniques used to get rid of acne scars are effective and receive high marks from patients.
-Indeed, if your expectations are high and your scarring moderate to severe, then you’ll want to at least discuss surgical scar removal with your doctor or dermatologist.
-Doctors can remove, raise, fill in, and fade acne scars using various methods depending on your skin health and the type and severity of your scarring.
-Surgery is often paired with the techniques listed above to further reduce scarring.
-But while surgery often gets the best results, it is also expensive and requires more downtime for healing.
+If your expectations are high and your scarring moderate to severe, then you’ll want to at least discuss surgical scar removal with your doctor or dermatologist.
+Any and all types of scars can be handled with surgery, and can be used with the previously mentioned methods to help get rid of more scarring.
+Just remember: any surgery is spendy, and will require time to recover.
 And as with all of the above treatments, if you don’t follow the after-care directions to the letter, you’ll have wasted your time and money.

 Home Remedies to help get rid of Acne Scars

 Acne scar gels and creams (depressed acne scars).
-There are very few OTC topical treatments for scars, and even fewer for depressed acne scars.
-However, cream or gel products containing glycolic acid, vitamin C, or retinol may slightly reduce mild acne scars by boosting the body’s production of collagen, aiding in cell turnover and the growth of new skin, and by correcting mild discoloration.
+Cream or gel products containing glycolic acid, vitamin C, or retinol may slightly reduce mild acne scars by boosting the body’s production of collagen, aiding in cell turnover and the growth of new skin, and by correcting mild discoloration.
 There just aren’t many of them on the market, so do your research.

 Silicone sheets and gels.
 Silicone treatments have been shown to reduce the itching and pain associated with scars, and in some cases even reduce their size.
 Silicone sheets are a popular treatment for raised acne scars.
 It is thought that the pressure and moisture (and possibly static electricity) help to reduce the size and appearance of scars.
 But silicone treatments come in gel form as well.
-The most popular of these is ScarGuard MD, which consists of silicone, hydrocortisone, and vitamin E. There is some anecdotal and small-scale research showing it can reduce both raised and depressed acne scars — especially newer scars.
+There is some anecdotal and small-scale research showing it can reduce both raised and depressed acne scars — especially newer scars.